 Deer Valley Unified School District is privileged to participate in several Federal Programs.
-All federal programs must follow the guidelines set out through the Every Student Succeeds Act (ESSA) in order to provided equal opportunites for all students.
+All federal programs must follow the guidelines set out by the Every Student Succeeds Act (ESSA) in order to provide equal opportunities for all students.

 Title II is to support professional development and training of Deer Valley teachers throughout our district.